 Legacy Code 300165

 Coordinator Golenur Huq Opens in new window

-Description This unit covers programming techniques and tools used to administer standalone and networked computer systems.
-The unit focuses on the use of high level interpretive scripting languages to automate everyday administrative tasks, and to monitor and control running systems.
+Description This subject covers programming techniques and tools used to administer standalone and networked computer systems.
+The subject focuses on the use of high level interpretive scripting languages to automate everyday administrative tasks, and to monitor and control running systems.
 Techniques to extend scripting language capabilities by dynamic linking to compiled code are examined, particularly in terms of access to operating system level functions.
-The unit also examines the use of administrative programs and tools to monitor and adjust system performance and capacity.
+The subject also examines the use of administrative programs and tools to monitor and adjust system performance and capacity.